fulldecent/swift6-module-template/Recipe.md

 ### VI.
 Make your Example application depend on your module

+1. Using Finder, move the Example folder onto your desktop
+   1. :information_source: This is a workaround for the Xcode error "The selected package cannot be a direct ancestor of the project." that started from Xcode version 15.3.

-1. Open Example.xcodeproj in Xcode
+2. Open Example.xcodeproj in Xcode
-2. In Xcode, choose File > Add Package Dependencies...
+3. In Xcode, choose File > Add Package Dependencies...
    1. Click "Add Local..."
    2. Select the `xxPROJECTxNAMExx` folder on your desktop
    3. Click "Add Package"
+4. Quit Xcode (workaround)
+5. Using Finder, move the Example folder back into the `xxPROJECTxNAMExx` folder (workaround)
+6. Use VS Code or similar text editor to manually set the directory path (workaround)
+   1. Open the Example folder
+   2. Find and replace all `../xxPROJECTxNAMExx` to `..`

 ### VII.
 Add additional project management files to the module